fabiovila/fs2ch/README.md

 # Easily embed existing filesystem in C/C++ applications

-Recursively search for files in current or specified path and creates a C Include file with array of follow struct:
+Search for files in current or specified path and creates a C Include file with array of follow struct:

 ```
 struct stFile {